evannetwork/evannetwork.github.io/dev/web3.md

 {% include jsfiddle.html fiddle="wulfraem/7qqvkffg" tabs="js,result" %}

-Though this possible way to interact with the network, it is recommended to rely on the API framework, as it acts as an abstraction layer for interacting with the evan network and makes complex operations more easier.
+Although this is a possible way to interact with the network, it is recommended to rely on the API framework, as it acts as an abstraction layer for interacting with the evan network and makes complex operations far easier.

 ## With MetaMask